Easy Poached Shrimp

 Adam and Joanne's Tips

-• Our poaching liquid recipe can accommodate multiple pounds of shrimp, but we recommend cooking 1 pound at a time.
+• More than 1 pound of shrimp: Our poaching liquid recipe can accommodate multiple pounds of shrimp, but we recommend cooking 1 pound at a time.
 If you plan to poach more than one pound of shrimp, after poaching the first batch, ensure the poaching liquid returns to a rolling boil before removing the pot from the heat and adding the second batch of shrimp.

 • The nutrition facts provided below are estimates.